MochiJump/MochiJump/README.md

 Created Launch4J wrapper // tested and works, needs (maybe! .bmp for splash screen and) .ico for icon

-remove stray JLabel from DogLogic Panel;
+remove stray JLabel from DogLogic Panel